dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    Having now stated to the public the circumstance I alluded to in my former piece, I shall reserve the continuation of the subject to a future paper.

+   Philadelphia, April 6.
 COMMON SENSE.

-   April 6.

-   PHILADELPHIA,
+   Footnote:

+   1. *Mr. Smilie, who loves to talk about what he does not understand, is always exposing his want of knowledge, in* *haranguing about the balance of trade.*

    TO THE PUBLIC

-   NUMBER III
+   NUMBER III.

+   from the *Pennsylvania Packet*, April 20, 1786.

-   AS the debates and proceedings of the Assembly, on the report of the committee (to whom were referred the memorials of a very large and respectable number of freemen, in divers parts of the state, in behalf of the injured honor of the fame, and complaining of the im- proper, unconstitutional and faithless conduct of the late house, in their proceedings respecting the Bank of North-America) are advertised to be published in a pamphlet, by the person who usually attends the Assembly
+   AS the debates and proceedings of the Assembly, on the report of the committee (to whom were referred the memorials of a very large and respectable number of freemen, in divers parts of the state, in behalf of the injured honor of the same, and complaining of the improper, unconstitutional and faithless conduct of the late house, in their proceedings respecting the Bank of North-America) are advertised to be published in a pamphlet, by the person who usually attends the Assembly